-At this museum exhibition, the security guards are the curators | CNN
+At this museum exhibition, the security guards are the curators

-Editor’s Note: This article was originally published by The Art Newspaper, an editorial partner of CNN Style.
+This article was originally published by The Art Newspaper, an editorial partner of CNN Style.

 Museum security officers, the people who probably spend the most time looking at art, will soon be organizing an exhibition at the Baltimore Museum of Art (BMA) as guest curators.